hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 }
 ```
 - When a request for DB processing is received, the query is executed by linking values to the query as parameters.
-- When requesting a login, if it is a new user, I implemented it to create user data in the DB.
+- When requesting a login, if it is a new user, new user data is created in the DB.
 ``` c++
 int DBAgent::CreateUserToDB(std::string userName)
 {